CE-GPP/Family_Board/README.md

 4).
 LCD (I2C)

-The function of the hardware can be seen below:
+The function of the hardware can be found below:

  - <img width="400" alt="image" src="https://github.com/CE-GPP/Family_Board/blob/main/Physical Device/Components Code/08172beb176893227e6eea35bed5293.png">

 ### 2. Hardware code:

 The code for the hardware is in the Physical device folder: CardLCD.ino.
-The plateform used for the project is Arduino IDE.
-Please download the code and upload to the mircrocontroller.
+The platform used for the project is Arduino IDE.
+Please download the code and upload it to the microcontroller.
-Circuit connection for the RFID module can also be found in the code.
+The circuit connection for the RFID module can also be found in the code.

 ## Virtual Device: